Welkro/Seismic-Array-Analysis/README.md

 ### Additional Context

-The sensors used in this project were installed at a depth of 1 meter, designed to monitor microseismic events.
-This shallow installation, while beneficial for high-resolution data collection, also made the sensors prone to picking up surface activities.
+The sensors used in this project were installed at a depth of 1 meter and designed to monitor microseismic events.
+While beneficial for high-resolution data collection, this shallow installation also made the sensors prone to picking up surface activities.
 The Netherlands experiences both natural and induced seismic activities, with natural tectonic movements in the southeast and induced seismicity due to gas extraction in the northeast.

 ### Challenges Encountered

-Accessing the complete dataset was time-consuming, with data retrieval through ObsPy proving to be inefficient.
+Accessing the complete dataset was time-consuming, and data retrieval through ObsPy proved inefficient.
 Due to time constraints, smaller chunks of data were used to manage the analysis effectively.

 ### Note to Readers

-For detailed code examples and visualizations, please refer to the accompanying Jupyter Notebook file.
-The notebook provides comprehensive insights into the data processing and visualization steps undertaken in this project.
+Please refer to the accompanying Jupyter Notebook file for detailed code examples and visualizations.
+The notebook provides comprehensive insights into this project's data processing and visualization steps.

 ## Sources